balboni65/Duelkit/README.md

 <img src="./global/images/help_gifs/duelkit-card_price.gif"/>

 ### Function:
-Returns the 5 lowest priced listings for every printing of a Yu-Gi-Oh! card.
+Returns the 5 lowest priced listings for every printing of a Yu-Gi-Oh! card
 - Returns multiple lists if there are multiple editions of that printing. (*1st Edition, Unlimited, Limited*)
 - Filters out OCG listings (*Korean, Japanese, Chinese, OCG, etc.*)
 - Uses only verified sellers